 Advanced seminar in selected topics related to urbanism.
 Topics may include histories and theories related to urban systems, design, and planning.
 (Core course).
+Precludes additional credit for ARCH 4993.
 Prerequisite(s): third-year standing in B.A.S.
 (Urbanism) or permission of the Instructor.
 Seminar three hours per week.